-This Horizontal Super 8's three 45 degree lines are each handled differently: 1) The initial 45 degree line has a 1 1⁄2 roll on it.
+This Horizontal Super 8's three 45 degree lines are each handled differently:

+- a) The initial 45 degree line has a 1 $\frac{1}{2}$ roll on it.
 This line may be extended to any length.
-If this line is too short, the deduction will be no more than 2 points.

-- 2) The second 45 degree line must always be sized so the loop height extents exactly match.
-There is no standardized deduction specified if this is not the case. - 3) The third 45 degree line has a single roll on it.
+If this line is too short, the deduction will be no more than 2 points. - b) The second 45 degree line must always be sized so the loop height extents exactly match.
+There is no standardized deduction specified if this is not the case. - c) The third 45 degree line has a single roll on it.
 This line must be sized so the horizontal exit line is at the same altitude as the apexes of the loops.
 If this line is too long there is no standardized downgrade, but if the line is too short the maximum deduction is 2 points.

-28.16 Family 7.8.17-7.8.22 - Vertical 8's
+28.17 Family 7.8.17-7.8.22 - Vertical 8's

-28.16.2 The loops must have matching radii.
+28.17.2 The loops must have matching radii.

-28.16.1 When a roll is performed between the loops, there must be no line before or after the roll.
-If a line is added before or after the roll, deduct at least one (1) point.

-Clarification: Unless there is a roll between the loops, proper wind-correction will result in the two loops being directly above one another.
+- 28.17.1 When a roll is performed between the loops, there must be no line before or after the roll.
+If a line is added before or after the roll, deduct at least one (1) point per line. - Clarification: Unless there is a roll between the loops, proper wind-correction will result in the two loops being directly above one another.